icshwi/e3training/MAINTAINING.md

 # Standard template for lessons

 For coding standards see any of the early chapters.
-Keep it clean and tidy, and see how different elements (e.g. `> Some text.`) have been used previously.
+Keep it clean and tidy, and look at already written chapters to deduce structure as well as to see how chapters are stylicized, and how different elements (e.g. `> Some text.`) have been used previously.

 Each lesson should start with a "Return to ToC", then an overview, and should end with a horizontal rule (`---`) and then a link to the next chapter as well as a "Return to ToC".
+Each chapter should preferably also contain some assignments.

 For commands, the prompt (PS1) should be `[iocuser@host:pwd]`.

-Open code blocks should have language definitions for highlighting to whatever degree possible; when the language isn't available (GitHub markdown is quite limited), use whatever works the best.
+Open code blocks should have language definitions for highlighting to whatever degree possible; when the language isn't available (GitHub markdown is quite limited), use whatever works the best (see existing chapters for guidance).

-# To-Do

-[x] Clean up all existing chapters
-[x] Do the full tutorial to ensure all steps work
-[ ] Clean up all complementary material
-[x] Outline what had been thought-up by Han previously for future chapters [ ] Balance the chapters better
-[ ] Add assignments to all chapters

 ## Loose notes